kbtoy/mod-bookofknowledge/.github/README.md

 Adds a `Librarian` that accepts `Book's of Knowledge` to increase base attributes.

 ## Install
-- Clone this repo to your modules folder or download and place in your modules folder in your Azerothcore source
+- Clone this repo to your modules folder or download and place in your modules folder in your
+  Azerothcore source
 - Add the BookofKnowledgeUI addon to your addons folder.
 - Spawn in the librarian where you'd like players to turn in their books (npc_id: 441153).
-- Enable the module in config.
+- Enable the module in the conf file
 - Adjust additional setting in the conf to your preferences.
 - The Book of Knowledge is added to the database during the compile
 - You can chnage the Book of Knowledge and the Librarian ID's in the SQL files if there are conflicts with ID's.
-SQL file is here \mod-bookofknowledge\data\sql\db-world\base
+SQL file is here
+  \mod-bookofknowledge\data\sql\db-world\base

 ## Configuration & Settings